pigatron-industries/xen_midi2cv/README.md

 * PGTNX07 Gate Output - 32x Gate/Trigger outputs.
 * PGTNX08 Pitch Output - 8x 16-bit CV outputs for 1v/oct pitch control.

+## Features

 ## Compiling

 # Protobuf

 Protobuf is used as a lightweight way of sending configuration data over midi sysex messages.
+The format of the message is specified in protobuf/ConfigMessage.proto.

+If any changes are made to the format, the .c and .h files in the protobuf folder will need to be regenerated using the protobuf compiler.

-The protobuf compiler must be installed first.
-This can be done on mac using homebrew:
+This can be installed on Mac using the following commands:

 `brew install protobuf
 brew install nanopb-generator`

+Then running the build.sh script will do the compilation.